Developer-Autodesk/forge.learning/docs/environment/setup/netcore_da.md

 }

 // This method gets called by the runtime.
-Use this method to configure the HTTP request pipeline. public void Configure(IApplicationBuilder app, IHostingEnvironment env) {
+Use this method to configure the HTTP request pipeline. public void Configure(IApplicationBuilder app, IWebHostEnvironment env) {
     app.UseFileServer();
     app.UseMvc();